cas-bioinf/rboAnalyzer/docs/help.md

 This way the alignment is anchored and the Locarna algorithm can align query to the _supersequence_.
 With the `free-endgaps=++++` option, the algorithm does not put penalty to unaligned ends of _supersequence_.

-#### Extension - joined
+The estimated full-length sequence is the continuous part of _supersequence_ aligned to the query sequence (i.e. the subject sequence between the bases, inclusive, on subject sequence matching to the 5' terminal and 3' terminal bases).

+#### add joined)
 This approach combines the __simple__ and __locarna__.
-It computes both and for each HSPs it chooses completed sequence based on score to covariance model.
+It computes both and for each HSPs it chooses the estimated full-length sequence with higher score to covariance model.

-### Homology inference
+### Estimation of homology
-Here we compute score for relation between completed sequence and query sequence.
+Here we compute score for relation between the estimated full-lenght sequence and query sequence.
-The computation is based on aligning covariance model (CM) to each extended sequence with `cmalign` program from the Infernal package.
+The computation is based on aligning covariance model (CM) to each estimated full-length sequence with `cmalign` program from the Infernal package.

 We've implemented 3 options on how to provide covariance model: